Glossary

 Indirect object

-In sentences with multiple objects, the indirect object is usually a person for whom the action is intended.
+In sentences with multiple objects, the indirect object is usually the person for whom the action is intended.

 Ich vertraue ihm.